Momen-Abdallah/movo/README.md

-Android movies streaming app
-the app is using the "https://api.themoviedb.org/3/" API for getting any kind of movies information, and "https://vidsrc.xyz" for movies streaming
+Android movies streaming app using "https://api.themoviedb.org/3/" API for getting any kind of movies information, and "https://vidsrc.xyz" for movies streaming

 ## Features